open-edge-insights/eii-core/README.md

 | values.yaml                  | Consolidated `values.yaml` of every app inside helm-eii/eii-deploy directory, which is required to deploy OEI services via helm                                      |
 | Template yaml files          | Files copied from helm/templates directory of every app to helm-eii/eii-deploy/templates directory, which are required to deploy OEI services via helm               |

-> Note
+> **Note:**
 >
-> - If you modify an individual OEI app, service directories files, or the `build/.env` file then run the `builder.py` script before running the OEI stack.
+> - If you modify an individual OEI app, service directories files, or the `build/.env` file then, run the `builder.py` script before running the OEI stack.
 The changes are saved in the consolidated files.
 > - Manual editing is not recommended for modifying the consolidated files.
-Instead make changes to the respective files in the OEI app or services directories and use the `build` or `builder.py` script to generate the consolidated files.
+Instead make changes to the respective files in the OEI app or the services directories and use the `build` or the `builder.py` script to generate the consolidated files.
+> - Enter the secret credentials, if it is applicable for any particular OEI services.
+When you run the Builder, it reports the secret credentials that are mandatorily required.
+Update the secret credentials in the `# Service credentials` section of the [.env](build/.env) file.
+> - The [builder_config.json](./build/builder_config.json) is the config file for the `builder.py` script and it contains the following keys:
+>   - `subscriber_list`: This key contains a list of services that act as a subscriber to the stream being published.
+>   - `publisher_list`: This key contains a list of services that publishes a stream of data.
+>   - `include_services`: This key contains the mandatory list of services that are required to be included when the Builder is run without the `-f` flag.
+>   - `exclude_services`: This key contains the mandatory list of services that are required to be excluded when the Builder is run without the `-f` flag.
+>   - `increment_rtsp_port`: This is a boolean key used for incrementing the port number for the RTSP stream pipelines.

 To generate the consolidated files, run the following command:

   ```sh
   python3 builder.py
   ```

-> **NOTE**
-> User has to key-in certain secret credentials if applicable for particular OEI services.
-The credentials that are mandatorily required are reported by the builder once its run and the same can be updated in [.env](build/.env)

-> Note
->
-> - The [builder_config.json](./build/builder_config.json) contains keys `subscriber_list`, `publisher_list`, `include_services` and `increment_rtsp_port`.
-> - The `subscriber_list` contains a list of services that act as a subscriber to the stream being published.
-> - The `publisher_list` contains a list of services that publishes a stream of data.
-> - The `include_services` contains the mandatory list of services that are required to be included when Builder is run without the -f flag.
-> - The `exclude_services` contains the mandatory list of services that are required to be excluded when Builder is run without the -f flag.
-> - The `increment_rtsp_port` is a boolean key used for incrementing the port number for RTSP stream pipelines.

 ### Generate consolidated files for a subset of OEI services